madushag/MyFarm/README.md

 Completed since last meeting:
 - Chris and Kelly: merged new changes from team.
 - Neha and Luis: refactored login functionality.
-- Madusha: pull request to merge changes.
+- Madusha: added more tests, refactored to use forms and pull request to merge changes

 Will work on next:
 - All: prepare for conversation with stakeholder.